-1. Gently brush away dust; if necessary, use a dry swab to brush away dust.
+1. Gently brush away dust; if necessary, use a dry swab for the brushing.
 If adhesives or other contaminants remain, use an alcohol moistened swab to break them up.
+Gently brush the sensor surface or use a can of compressed air to blow dust off the sensor.